-- 1) You file a separate return. - 2) You paid more than half the cost of keeping up your home during the tax year. - 3) Your spouse did not live in your home at any time during the last 6 months of the tax year and the absence was not temporary.
-(See Temporary absences in Publication 501.) - 4) Your home was the main home of your child, stepchild, or adopted child for more than half the year or was the main home of your foster child for the entire year. - 5) You can claim an exemption for that child, or you can not claim the exemption only because: - a) You allowed your spouse (the noncustodial parent) to claim the exemption by your written dec-
+- 1) You file a separate return. - 2) You paid more than half the cost of keeping up your home during the tax year. - Your spouse did not live in your home at any time during the last 6 months of the tax year and the absence was not temporary.
+(See Temporary absences in Publication 501.) - 4) Your home was the main home of your child, stepchild, or adopted child for more than half the year or was the main home of your foster child for the entire year. - 5) You can claim an exemption for that child, or you cannot claim the exemption only because one of the following statements is true.